To learn how to start shipping wholesale orders in RyderShip, see Getting Started with Wholesale Orders.

 The flow of wholesale orders in RyderShip is very different from the typical ecommerce workflow.
 Wholesale orders are created through the RyderShip API and must have order_type:wholesale passed when the order is created.

-When shipped LTL, wholesale orders:
+When orders are shipped LTL, they:

 - Use a different ship method: Whiplash Needs Routing